Alexander Fesshaie

-Alexander Fesshaie Beraki (/ˈfɛshaje/; born 29 February 2004) is a Swedish professional footballer who plays as a forward for Allsvenskan club AIK.
+Alexander Fesshaie Beraki (/ˈfɛshaje/; born 29 February 2004) is a Swedish professional footballer who plays as a forward for Superettan club Helsingborgs IF.

 Club career

 Born in Solna, Fesshaie started playing football at Sundbybergs IK and later played in Apollon Solna FK.
 At age 13 he joined AIK's youth team.

 18 October 2022, Fesshaie signed a professional contract with AIK Fotboll until 31 December 2027.

 His debut in Allsvenskan was against Halmstads BK on 2 April 2023.
 His first and second goals were scored in the derby game against Hammarby Fotboll on 16 April 2023.

+On 30 January 2026, he signed a contract with Helsingborgs IF, and 14 days later had to go through a surgery due to a blow to the foot and pain arose.

 International career

 In 2021 he was selected for Sweden U19 against Austria U19.